haruneev/invoice/README.md

 ## Steps to get the code running

-* Checkout the code from Github
+* Unzip the project to any local directory and Open a terminal in the root project folder(or  Checkout the code from Github url: git clone https://github.com/haruneev/invoice.git)
 * Go to the terminal under `/invoice`
-* Execute `./gradlew composeUp` to start Postgres DB
+* Execute `./gradlew composeUp`  to start Postgres DB (or `gradlew composeUp` for Windows cmd)
-* Execute `./gradlew bootRun` to start the application
+* Execute `./gradlew bootRun`  to start the application (or `gradlew bootRun` for Windows cmd)
 ### Application Base URL

 Base URL is exposed at 8080: **[Base URL](http://localhost:8080)**